 We stayed in an apartment in Three Anchor Bay, between the Waterfront and Sea Point.
 Our visit was family-orientated, but we squeezed in a few tourist activities here and there, walking along the promenade to the city and sipping cocktails at the Waterfront.
 We drove over Chapman’s Peak one day, and another followed the ocean and white beaches along the mountain to Hout Bay and beyond.
 A warm afternoon passed on Signal Hill, watching the paragliders jump.

 And still, the stunning landscapes were everywhere.
 A family brunch in Constantia had a backdrop of green views stretching across the vineyards.
-A long drive ended with a walk through Kirstenbosch, strewn at the foot of Table Mountain, its wobbly snake bridge looking to the south.
+A long drive ended with a walk through Kirstenbosch, the gardens strewn along the foot of Table Mountain, a wobbly snake bridge looking to the south.
 One morning, we visited the colonial villages in False Bay, braving the ubiquitous wind.
 Kalk Bay was an easy and delicious option for lunch, with local fishermen out on the wharf, seals swimming and sleeping in the sun.

 The road led us down, almost to Cape Point, then was slowly enveloped in white cloud, shutting out the sun at the southern tip of the Cape.
 We drove through the mist, the wind softening as we went, until we emerged, blinking into the sunlight again.